wp-plugins/flyzoo/readme.txt

 Currently we don't offer free live chat plans, anyway our subscriptions are very affordable.

-Grab your chat now, starting **as low as $1.9/month** for the yearly subscription!
+Get your chat now, starting **as low as $1.9/month** for the yearly subscription!

 Try Flyzoo Chat free for 14 days (no credit card required).
-Upgrade, downgrade or cancel your subscription at any time.
+Save up to 33% with the yearly subscriptions and upgrade, downgrade or cancel your subscription at any time.

-Save up to 33% with the yearly subscriptions!

 = I need more time to test the chat, can you extend my trial period? =